 Students are expected to make satisfactory progress toward the completion of degree requirements.
 If satisfactory progress is not maintained, a student may be dismissed from the program.
 Program faculty annually reviews each student's progress.
 Where there are concerns about satisfactory progress, students will be informed by the program faculty.
 If a student is performing below expectations, remedial work within an appropriate timeline may be required.
-If satisfactory progress is not maintained, a student may be dismissed from the program faculty and be dismissed from the program.
+If satisfactory progress is not maintained, a student may be dismissed from the program.